 Yes!
 Basil B. Barnwhitten from my book The Hidden Bestiary starred in a video and I had a bit part at the end!
 Haven't you seen it yet?
 Just click on "Meet B.B.B." on the sidebar menu.

 Some people confuse "hard" with "having to think."
 Writing isn't hard, but you do have to think.
 A lot!
 Writing takes effort, thought, choosing words carefully, rereading, rewriting, revising, and editing.
-The hardest part is taking time to do these things, taking the time to think.
-Thinking isn't hard, is it?
+The hardest part is taking time to do these things.
+I find time to think in lots of places, like with my morning tea in Canyonlands National Park in Utah.
+And I find time to write, even while on vacation, like at my "riverside desk" in Alaska.

 I take a walk almost every day.
 I like to hike, fish, camp, and travel, mainly to remote places where I can fish, hike and camp.
 I always have a good book to read and I love to play games.